yearn/yearn-devdocs/docs/getting-started/guides/how-to-understand-strategies-descriptions.md

 # How to Understand Strategies Descriptions

-Navigating [yearn.watch](yearn.watch) strategies descriptions may contain wording that you have never seen, this page contains a complete glossary on what each term means when used to describe strategies for yearn vaults.
+Navigating [yearn.watch](yearn.watch) strategies descriptions may expose you to terms that you have never seen, this page contains a complete glossary on what each term means when used to describe strategies for yearn vaults.

 - Regular links navigate between the glossary.
 - Links marked with ↗ go to external websites.